SachaPapiernik/DevOps_final_project/README.md

-# Terraform GCP Infrastructure
+# Terraform GCP Infrastructure for API Deployment

-This Terraform project sets up a basic Google Cloud Platform (GCP) infrastructure, including a static IP address, a compute instance, and a firewall rule to allow HTTP and HTTPS traffic.
+This Terraform project sets up a basic Google Cloud Platform (GCP) infrastructure to deploy an API.
+It includes the provisioning of a static IP address, a compute instance running your API, and a firewall rule to allow HTTP and HTTPS traffic.

 ## Prerequisites